j-csc/j-csc.github.io/content/neural-nets.md

 If you follow one training example on MNIST, you can see for number 2, we want 2's output neuron to be 1 and all other output neurons to be 0.
 So we want the weight to be nudged such that the output neuron for 2 is activated more and all other output neurons are activated less.

-**Hebian Theory**: Neurons that fire together wire together.
+**Hebbian Theory**: Neurons that fire together wire together.
 If two neurons are activated together, the weight between them is increased.

 Say last layer activation of the neuron is $a^L = sigmoid(z^L)$ where $z^L = w^L a^{L-1} + b^L$ and $a^{L-1}$ is influenced by its own $z^L$ etc.